 Chapter #1 out of #12

-I became suspicious because I had shown the paper to 3 other small groups and I knew there were no other interested buyers.
-I started calling around, and eventually found out through the seller about Mike's actions and we resolved the situation—I purchased the portfolio and cut off Mike from servicing it – and it proved to be profitable.
+Suspicions arose because I had shown the portfolio to only three other small groups, and I was certain there were no other interested buyers.
+I started digging, and through the seller, I discovered Mike's underhand tactics.
+We resolved the situation—I bought the portfolio and removed Mike from servicing it.
+The deal turned out to be profitable.

 The debt-purchasing industry is unique in many ways—it's easy to enter at any level, rewards the successful, and teaches harsh lessons to those who fail.
 And while there are far too many unethical collectors and buyers, many wash out within a few years.
 Unethical practices in collections don't yield long-term profits.
 My experiences with Mike and others have taught me that anyone in debt collection who reneges on their word once will likely do it again.
 I can neither afford nor allow someone multiple chances to harm my business or reputation.

 It's not solely about the money—it's also about partnering with a reliable company.
 We have no intention of repeating this experience and hope that by sharing our story, others can avoid similar deceptions.
 It's crucial to ensure your portfolio is legitimate and free from bad debt buyers like Mike, who are selfishly motivated and uninterested in mutual benefit.